Best 6 Person Tent for Group and Family Camping in 2023

 A six person tent is where we start to see generous headspace and most of the tents above let you stand up straight in most parts of the tent body.
 This makes it easier to change clothes, and is overall easier to navigate in and out of the tent since you don’t have to stoop like you would in smaller tents.

 Tent shape can be a factor in headspace, with a cabin style tent typically having more room than traditional dome shaped tents.
 Cabin tents will have near vertical walls, which allows for standing height throughout the majority of the tent.
 Some examples of cabin tents from above are the Eureka!
-Space Camp, Nemo Wagontop, and REI Skyward.
+Space Camp and REI Skyward.

 The downside of having a taller maximum height is that the tent walls are more likely to catch wind like a sail, especially in a cabin tent where the vertical walls don’t allow the wind to rush around them like a dome tent’s more contoured shape.
 If you frequently camp in adverse conditions and strong winds, perhaps consider getting a dome tent over a cabin tent.
 If weather resistance isn’t as important since you primarily camp in ideal conditions, then both a cabin tent or a dome tent would be able to withstand basic weather conditions you would encounter.